Regulation 17

 Regulation 17 (Règlement 17) was a regulation of the Government of Ontario, Canada, designed to limit instruction in French-language Catholic separate schools.
-The regulation was written by the Ministry of Education and was issued in July 1912 by the Conservative government of premier Sir James P. Whitney.
+The regulation was written by the Ministry of Education and was issued in July 1912 by the Progressive Conservative government of premier Sir James P. Whitney.
 It forbade teaching French beyond grade two in all separate schools.

 In 1913, the Jesuits opened Collège Sacré-Coeur in Sudbury.
 It was bilingual up until 1914, at which time the Government of Ontario granted it a Charter and made no mention of language or religion.
 The College did not come under authority of the Department of Education for its programs or any subsidies.
 In 1916, the College became a free institution that was exclusively French.

 Regulation 17 was amended in 1913, and it is that version that was applied throughout Ontario.
 As a result, French Canadians distanced themselves from the subsequent World War I effort, as its young men refused to enlist.
 The regulation was later repealed in 1927.

-French reaction
+Reaction

 French Canadians reacted with outrage.
 Quebec journalist Henri Bourassa in November 1914 denounced the "Prussians of Ontario."
 With the World War raging, this was a stinging insult.
 The policy was strongly opposed by Franco-Ontarians, particularly in the national capital of Ottawa where the École Guigues was at the centre of the Battle of the Hatpins.
 The newspaper Le Droit, which is still published today as the province's only francophone daily newspaper, was established by the Missionary Oblates of Mary Immaculate in 1913 to oppose the ban.
 Faced with separate school boards' resistance and defiance of the new regulation, the Ministry of Education issued Regulation 18 in August 1913 to coerce the school boards' employees into compliance.

 Ontario's Catholics were led by the Irish Bishop Fallon, who united with the Protestants in opposing French schools.

 In 1915, the provincial government of Sir William Hearst replaced Ottawa's elected separate school board with a government-appointed commission.
 After years of litigation from ACFÉO, however, the directive was never fully implemented.